goldenson/maximeorefice/now.markdown

 # Family 👰😸

 I'm a family man above all.
-I'm married to my lovely wife, we've been dating for almost a decade.
-We decided to adopt a cat together.
+I'm married to my lovely wife, we've been dating for almost a decade and we adopted a cat together.

 # Food 🍕